cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

   revisionHistoryLimit: 2147483647
 ...
 ```
+iii.
 Save changes and exit edit mode.

+iv.
 Verify that 4 new provider service pods were created

 ``` kubectl get pods```.